Ain't Them Bodies Saints: Casting

-Rooney Mara cited the script as the main reason for why she accepted the role, saying that it 'felt right', and Casey Affleck cited his meeting with and instincts about Lowery as a director as the reason he accepted the role.
+Rooney Mara cited the script as the main reason for why she accepted the role, saying that it "felt right", and Casey Affleck cited his meeting with and instincts about Lowery as a director as the reason he accepted the role.
 Nate Parker also cited the script as the main reason he joined the cast, describing it as 'raw and emotional', but furthermore went on to state that the opportunity to work with the D.P Bradford Young was also a motivating factor.

 Crew

 Bradford Young joined the crew of the film after being recommended by one of Lowery's producers who had worked with Young on a film called Mother of George.
-Lowery familiarized himself with Young's work, describing it as 'beautiful and incredibly rich and varied', and immediately set up a meeting, and proceeded to hire Young as the cinematographer for the project as a result of that meeting.
+Lowery familiarized himself with Young's work, describing it as "beautiful and incredibly rich and varied", and immediately set up a meeting, and proceeded to hire Young as the cinematographer for the project as a result of that meeting.

 Daniel Hart Joined the crew of the film as the composer in December 2012.
 This was Hart's first foray into scoring a feature film.
 Hart had recently worked with Lowery on his 2011 short film Pioneer, and was given the script for Aint Them Bodies Saints in December 2012.
-Hart cited his previous experience in providing sound for Lowerys 2009 short St.Nick and 2011's Pioneer as the reasons for him scoring Aint Them Bodies Saints, as he felt the film was 'the right fit for another collaboration'.
+Hart cited his previous experience in providing sound for Lowery's 2009 short St.Nick and 2011's Pioneer as the reasons for him scoring Ain't Them Bodies Saints, as he felt the film was "the right fit for another collaboration".

 Craig McKay, who previously edited The Silence of the Lambs and 1993's Philadelphia, joined the crew as an editor, along with Jane Rizzo, who had previously edited the critically acclaimed 2012 film Compliance.
 Lowery noted that this was the first time he had hired an editor.